WHOIGit/webhook-proxy/README.md

-# Webhook Proxy
+# Webhook Mailbox

-This project configures Amazon Web Services, in particular [API Gateway][gateway], [Simple Queue Service][sqs], and [Lambda][lambda], to create an API endpoint which places incoming requests into a queue.
+This project configures Amazon Web Services, in particular [API Gateway][gateway], [Simple Queue Service][sqs], and [Lambda][lambda], to create an API endpoint which places incoming requests into a queue ("mailbox").

 [gateway]: https://aws.amazon.com/api-gateway/
 [lambda]: https://aws.amazon.com/lambda/
 [sqs]: https://aws.amazon.com/sqs/

-Requests can popped off of this queue from behind a firewall and forwarded to an internal service, without exposing that service to the Internet.
+Requests can be popped off of this queue from behind a firewall and delivered to an internal service, without exposing that service to the Internet.

 # Install